arafatm/learn_elixir_coding_gnome/readme.md

 #### Your Turn

-- If you haven’t already coded along with the video, do it now.
+- [x] If you haven’t already coded along with the video, do it now.
-- Run the hello function you wrote using both mix and iex.
+- [x] Run the hello function you wrote using both mix and iex.
-- Keep iex running, and change the message you output in the program source.
+- [x] Keep iex running, and change the message you output in the program source.
 Save it away.
 Reload the file in iex using the r command and rerun your function.
-- Introduce some syntax errors into your module.
+- [x] Introduce some syntax errors into your module.
 Leave off a do or an end, misspell def and so on.
 Have a look at the error messages when you compile, and see how they relate to the changes you made.

 ## A Mad Dash Through Elixir Types 0 / 10

+xxx

 ## Pattern Matching 0 / 6